Sam Allardyce: Personal life

 He met his wife Lynne Ward while still a youth team player at Bolton Wanderers, and the pair married on 1 June 1974.
 They have a son, Craig (9 June 1975), and daughter, Rachael (21 April 1979).
 He was given an honorary doctorate by the University of Bolton in July 2010.
-In addition to his football career, Allardyce has also run a number of businesses, including a motor spares firm, a fast-food restaurant, a social club, a pub, a piano bar, and a pub restaurant.
+In addition to his football career, Allardyce has also run several businesses, including a motor spares firm, a fast-food restaurant, a social club, a pub, a piano bar, and a pub restaurant.
 He published his autobiography, Big Sam, in October 2015.

 In January 2013, Allardyce received "substantial", but undisclosed, damages from former Blackburn Rovers manager Steve Kean.
-In 2011, Kean had been recorded in a bar in Hong Kong alleging that Allardyce had been sacked from his post at Blackburn Rovers because he was a "crook".
+In 2011, Kean had been recorded in a bar in Hong Kong alleging that Allardyce had been dismissed from his post at Blackburn Rovers because he was a "crook".

 In May 2019, Allardyce's grandson, also named Sam, signed for Oxford United having previously been a youth team player with Manchester United and Bury.